Naked Gun 33 1/3: The Final Insult: Plot

 Frank Drebin has retired from Police Squad and lives a seemingly happy life with his wife, Jane Spencer Drebin.
 In reality, Frank is unfulfilled as a househusband and attends marriage counseling with Jane.
-Six months after Frank's retirement he is visited by Ed Hocken and Nordberg, who ask for his help with an investigation.
+Six months after Frank's retirement, he is visited by Ed Hocken and Nordberg, who ask for his help with an investigation.
 Police Squad has learned that infamous bomber Rocco Dillon, who is currently incarcerated, has been hired by terrorists to conduct a bombing against the United States.
 Frank remembers Rocco's girlfriend Tanya Peters from an investigation years ago and agrees to help Ed and Nordberg by visiting the clinic where Peters works.

-Frank visits the clinic and writes Tanya's address on a handkerchief, but loses it before he can give it to Ed.
+Frank visits the clinic, but it turns out to be a sperm clinic, resulting in Frank having to give a sperm sample over and over again to avoid Tanya recognizing him.
+He manages to write Tanya's address on a handkerchief, but loses it before he can give it to Ed.
 Jane comes home to an exhausted Frank and accuses him of doing police work again.
 Frank lies and swears he is having an affair, but Jane does not believe him and moves out of their house.
 With nothing else to lose, Frank volunteers to go undercover in prison to befriend Dillon and learn the details of the bombing.
-Frank is put in Rocco's cell under the name Nick "The Slasher" McGuirk.
+Frank is put in Rocco's cell under the name Nick "The Slasher" McGurk.
 He wins Rocco's trust after protecting their escape plan from a guard and causing a riot.
 Rocco and Frank escape through a tunnel in their cell and are picked up on the outside by Rocco's mother Muriel.
 At Rocco's hideout, Frank attempts to get information on the bombing out of Rocco and his mother, but they are suspicious of him and refuse to share details.

 Meanwhile, Jane and her friend Louise are on a road trip together when Jane finds the handkerchief with Tanya's address on it.
 Believing Frank was being truthful about the affair, Jane decides to drive cross-country to the address to find Frank.
 When she arrives, Frank answers the door and must quickly cover for her; he convinces the Dillons that Jane is a random stranger but that they should keep her as a hostage.
 Rocco finally reveals his plan to Frank: he will attack the Academy Award ceremony with a bomb hidden in the Best Picture envelope.